Bank Julius Baer & Co. Ltd Zurich Purchases 1,996 Shares of PepsiCo, Inc. (NASDAQ:PEP)

 Bank Julius Baer & Co.
-Ltd Zurich grew its position in shares of PepsiCo, Inc. (NASDAQ:PEP) by 2.0% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 102,893 shares of the company’s stock after acquiring an additional 1,996 shares during the quarter.
+Ltd Zurich lifted its position in shares of PepsiCo, Inc. (NASDAQ:PEP) by 2.0% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 102,893 shares of the company’s stock after acquiring an additional 1,996 shares during the period.
 Bank Julius Baer & Co.
-Ltd Zurich’s holdings in PepsiCo were worth $15,259,000 as of its most recent filing with the Securities & Exchange Commission.
+Ltd Zurich’s holdings in PepsiCo were worth $15,259,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in PEP.
-McClarren Financial Advisors Inc. bought a new stake in PepsiCo during the fourth quarter worth $27,000.
-PrairieView Partners LLC bought a new stake in PepsiCo during the fourth quarter worth $30,000.
-Inspire Advisors LLC bought a new stake in PepsiCo during the fourth quarter worth $31,000.
-Interactive Financial Advisors bought a new stake in PepsiCo during the fourth quarter worth $33,000.
-Finally, Catalyst Private Wealth LLC bought a new position in PepsiCo in the 3rd quarter valued at $34,000.
-Hedge funds and other institutional investors own 69.94% of the company’s stock.
+Several other institutional investors have also recently modified their holdings of the company.
+Magellan Asset Management Ltd lifted its holdings in shares of PepsiCo by 32.1% during the 4th quarter.
+Magellan Asset Management Ltd now owns 13,983,914 shares of the company’s stock worth $2,073,814,000 after acquiring an additional 3,396,536 shares during the period.
+Morgan Stanley increased its holdings in shares of PepsiCo by 9.5% during the fourth quarter.
+Morgan Stanley now owns 12,927,926 shares of the company’s stock worth $1,917,210,000 after buying an additional 1,122,678 shares in the last quarter.
+Nuveen Asset Management LLC lifted its stake in shares of PepsiCo by 13.3% in the 4th quarter.
+Nuveen Asset Management LLC now owns 11,188,907 shares of the company’s stock valued at $1,659,315,000 after acquiring an additional 1,312,672 shares during the last quarter.
+Charles Schwab Investment Management Inc. grew its position in PepsiCo by 7.5% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 10,503,015 shares of the company’s stock worth $1,557,593,000 after acquiring an additional 731,839 shares during the last quarter.
+Finally, California Public Employees Retirement System increased its holdings in PepsiCo by 2.0% in the 4th quarter.
+California Public Employees Retirement System now owns 9,962,290 shares of the company’s stock worth $1,477,408,000 after purchasing an additional 195,400 shares in the last quarter.
+69.94% of the stock is owned by institutional investors.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Friday, March 5th were given a dividend of $1.0225 per share.
-The ex-dividend date was Thursday, March 4th.
-This represents a $4.09 annualized dividend and a yield of 2.89%.
-PepsiCo’s payout ratio is 73.96%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
+Investors of record on Friday, March 5th were paid a dividend of $1.0225 per share.
+This represents a $4.09 dividend on an annualized basis and a yield of 2.89%.
+The ex-dividend date of this dividend was Thursday, March 4th.
+PepsiCo’s dividend payout ratio (DPR) is currently 73.96%.

-PEP has been the subject of a number of recent analyst reports.
-Wells Fargo & Company initiated coverage on PepsiCo in a research note on Monday, December 7th.
-They issued an “equal weight” rating and a $157.00 price objective for the company.
-Sanford C. Bernstein assumed coverage on PepsiCo in a research report on Tuesday, January 19th.
-They set an “underperform” rating and a $136.00 price target on the stock.
-Guggenheim reaffirmed a “buy” rating on shares of PepsiCo in a research report on Thursday.
-Royal Bank of Canada cut PepsiCo from an “outperform” rating to a “sector perform” rating and set a $153.00 price target on the stock. in a research report on Monday, January 4th.
+Several research firms have recently issued reports on PEP.
+Guggenheim reaffirmed a “buy” rating on shares of PepsiCo in a research note on Thursday.
+Zacks Investment Research upgraded shares of PepsiCo from a “hold” rating to a “buy” rating and set a $142.00 price target for the company in a research report on Friday, February 12th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of PepsiCo from $143.00 to $148.00 and gave the stock a “hold” rating in a report on Wednesday, February 3rd.
+Royal Bank of Canada downgraded PepsiCo from an “outperform” rating to a “sector perform” rating and set a $153.00 price objective for the company. in a report on Monday, January 4th.
 They noted that the move was a valuation call.
-Finally, Zacks Investment Research raised PepsiCo from a “hold” rating to a “buy” rating and set a $142.00 target price for the company in a report on Friday, February 12th.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the company.
-The stock presently has a consensus rating of “Buy” and an average target price of $147.40.
+Finally, Sanford C. Bernstein started coverage on PepsiCo in a report on Tuesday, January 19th.
+They set an “underperform” rating and a $136.00 target price on the stock.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+PepsiCo presently has a consensus rating of “Buy” and a consensus target price of $147.40.

 PepsiCo, Inc operates as a food and beverage company worldwide.
 The company operates through seven segments: Frito-Lay North America; Quaker Foods North America; PepsiCo Beverages North America; Latin America; Europe; Africa, Middle East and South Asia; and Asia Pacific, Australia and New Zealand and China Region.